 Now that you've signed up for Amazon S3, you're ready to create a bucket using the AWS Management Console.
 Every object in Amazon S3 is stored in a bucket.
-Before you can store data in Amazon S3 you must create a bucket.
+Before you can store data in Amazon S3, you must create a bucket.

-You are not charged for creating a bucket; you are only charged for storing objects in the bucket and for transferring objects in and out of the bucket.
+You are not charged for creating a bucket; you are charged only for storing objects in the bucket and for transferring objects in and out of the bucket.
 The charges you will incur through following the examples in this guide are minimal (less than $1).
 For more information, go to Amazon S3 Pricing.

 To create a bucket